 A Combination-DWAI, on the other hand, isn't limited to drugs listed on the schedule of controlled substances.
 Driving a vehicle after combining a small amount of alcohol and any drug or drugs can result in a Combination-DWAI.

 Drug-DWAI and Combination-DWAI charges apply to motorists who are impaired by a drug or drugs even if the motorist has a valid prescription for the drug and has taken it in accordance with that prescription.

 The penalties imposed for Drug-DWAI and Combination-DWAI convictions are similar to those imposed for a driving while intoxicated (DWI) conviction.
 However, defendants convicted of a DWAI involving drugs aren't eligible for a conditional license (which affords limited driving privileges) and the ignition interlock device (IID) requirement isn't applicable.

-New York law differentiates between drug-related impaired driving offenses and those involving only alcohol.
-However, a conviction for drugged driving will be considered a prior offense for purposes of calculating punishment regardless of whether a subsequent offense is due to drugs, alcohol, or a combination of the two.
-Read more about New York’s DUI laws.
+New York also distinguishes between impaired driving offenses involving drugs and those involving only alcohol.
+Nevertheless, a drug-related DWAI is considered a prior offense for sentencing purposes regardless of whether the subsequent impaired driving offense involves drugs, alcohol, or a combination of the two.